 People move jobs for a host of reasons of course.
 What is especially interesting about this data is that for more experienced consultants i.e. 10+ years’, salary and career prospects are relatively unimportant.
 The overriding sentiments were around disagreement with the culture and direction of the employer.
 This phrasing covers a range of different issues but in Prism’s experience, in many cases the underlying factor is related to businesses restructuring, being taken over, or a new strategy which employees no longer feel aligned to.

 However the data tell a different story for those at earlier stages of their careers i.e. 5-10 years where salary and career prospects are more clearly cited as drivers for a move.
 In this group “new challenge” was also a key consideration.
+It is notable that none of this group cited “redundancy” as the main reason for the move: an affliction of the older and more experienced group.

 Many people reading this survey will recognise these factors in their own circumstance or careers but what can employers do to mitigate these and improve retention?
 The encouraging news is that salary is 8th on the list of reasons so the solution does not have to be pay rises.
 However it seems that businesses that are so reliant upon their Human Capital and Talent should do more to limit the collateral damage of strategic business decisions affecting their employees.
 Clearly businesses have to change and evolve: but the biggest single factor driving staff to leave is closely related to this dynamic.